-Malaysian retailer and supplier charged for selling ‘Allah’ socks
+Retailer and supplier charged over sale of ‘Allah’ socks in Malaysia

-Sale of socks during the holy month of Ramadan prompted outrage among Muslims who regard the product as insulting.
+The socks were found in a store on the outskirts of the capital prompting outrage among Muslims who regard the product as insulting.

-A Malaysian court has handed down charges against a retail chain and supplier after it put socks emblazoned with the word “Allah” on sale.
+A Malaysian court has charged the top executives of a convenience store chain and its supplier for hurting religious feelings after socks with the word “Allah” were found on sale in one of its shops.

-Eight people were charged on Tuesday with hurting religious feelings after photos of the offending articles of clothing caused outrage on social media.
+Five people were charged on Tuesday after photos of the offending socks caused outrage on social media.

 Keep readinglist of 3 items